ViennaTools/ViennaPS/docs/process/index.md

 #include <psProcess.hpp>
 ```
 ---
-The `psProcess` class functions as the primary simulation interface, consolidating crucial elements such as the simulation domain, process model, process duration, and requisite ray-tracing parameters.
+The `Process` class functions as the primary simulation interface, consolidating crucial elements such as the simulation domain, process model, process duration, and requisite ray-tracing parameters.
 This interface also encompasses the necessary methods for configuring these attributes.
 Upon setting these parameters, the `apply()` method is employed to execute the process, initiating and conducting the simulation.

 __Example usage:__